Kristan5/CIS4650-CMinusCompiler/README.md

 section of the "Specification for the C-Language" pdf provided by Kristan Samaroo and Indeep Farma for the assignment.

+## Documentation
+The written documentation project report can be found in the 'documentation' folder.

 ## Executing Compiler:
 The make file has instructions on how to clean, compile, and run the code.
 The following commands are to be run from the root directory of the project.